Teeth looking longer is often a gum and bone support pattern.

 Patterns guide urgency.
 The exam confirms the cause.
 Guessing narrows options.

-We evaluate mobility, bite overload, and whether stabilization is needed to protect long term tooth survival.
+We evaluate mobility pattern, bite load, and whether stabilization is needed.

 What we evaluate (Structure, Force, Time, Stability)

-We do not treat “longer looking teeth” well by guessing.
+We do not treat support change well by guessing.
 We identify the pattern and evaluate long term stability before decisions are made.

 If you want the deeper decision layer, our Structural Decision Framework explains how we evaluate stability before irreversible treatment.